huggingface/hub-docs/tasks/src/text-to-video/about.md

+Text-to-video models can generate videos from a given text prompt.
+They can be used in any application that requires generating temporally and spatially consistent sequence of images from text.

 ## Use Cases

-Text-to-video models can be used in any application that requires generating temporally and spatially consistent sequence of images from text.

 ### Script-based Video Generation